August 16th, 2024

 That is, it is easy to see many junior efforts stall out during schema design thinking that you can solve all issues with a fancy method of storing the data.
 It isn't the schema that is important about your data, so much, but where different updates to it are known first and what they will need to go with it.

-By @aryehof - about 2 months
+By @aryehof - 3 months

 Such advice is dangerous in the assumption that there is only one type of problem in programming.
 One type of domain - applications related to the computer and data sciences and computing infrastructure.